-UK's Johnson tells China: we believe in rule of the sea | Law-Order
+UK's Johnson tells China: We believe in rule of the sea | Law-Order

 - United Kingdom

-"One of the things we'll be doing clearly is showing to our friends in China that we believe in the international law of the sea, and in a confident but not a confrontational way, we will be vindicating that point," he said.
+Johnson said the Carrier Strike Group, which will interact with more than 40 nations on the deployment through the Mediterranean, Indian Ocean, and the South China Sea to Japan, would project Britain's values as well as its military capabilities.
+"One of the things we'll be doing clearly is showing to our friends in China that we believe in the international law of the sea, and in a confident but not a confrontational way, we will be vindicating that point," he told broadcasters onboard the carrier in Portsmouth Naval Base, south England.

+"We don't want to antagonize anybody, but we do think that the United Kingdom plays a very important role, with friends and partners, the Americans, the Dutch, the Australians, the Indians many, many others, in upholding the rule of law, the international rules-based system on which we all depend."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)